 The following students are considered to have met basic skills requirements by exemption.
-Students must provide an official transcript of the degree, test score, or course grades to allow any of these exemptions.
+Students must provide an official transcript of the degree, test score, home education or personalized education program affidavit, or course grades to allow any of these exemptions.
 Note that exemptions may not apply to limited access programs with additional application criteria.

 - 1. Students who possess a college degree at the associate in applied science level or higher - 2.
 Students who demonstrate readiness for public postsecondary education pursuant to Rule 6A-10.0315, F.A.C.
 This includes: - Students who entered 9th grade in a Florida public school in the year 2003-2004 or after and earned a Florida standard high school diploma or a student who is serving as an active duty member of any branch of the U.S. Armed Services.
 (Section 1008.30, F.S.) - Students who successfully complete developmental education requirements with grades of "C" or higher - Students who complete college-level courses in English and mathematics with grades of "C" or higher - 3.
-Students who pass a state, national or industry certification or licensure examination related to their career certificate program and identified in the Basic Skills Licensure Exemption List available in the Office of the Registrar - 4.
+Students who possess a high school diploma from a private school that is in compliance with section 1002.42, F.S. - 4.
+Students who completed a home education program pursuant to the requirements of section 1002.41, F.S., or completed a personalized education program pursuant to the requirements of section 1002.395, F.S. - 5.
+Students who pass a state, national or industry certification or licensure examination related to their career certificate program and identified in the Basic Skills Licensure Exemption List available in the Office of the Registrar - 6.
 An adult student with a disability as defined in Section 1004.02(6), F.S., may be exempted from meeting basic skills grade levels.
-Students seeking review for an exemption based on a documented disability should self-identify and consult with the Disability Resource Center for more information. - 5.
+Students seeking review for an exemption based on a documented disability should self-identify and consult with the Disability Resource Center for more information. - 7.
 Students applying to NFC's limited access program Practical Nursing are considered to have met program application requirements for basic skills by exemption with one of the following.
-All other Practical Nursing applicants will need to take an assessment of basic skills. - Students who possess a college degree at the associate in applied science level or higher - Students who successfully complete college-level courses in English and mathematics with grades of "C" or higher
+All other Practical Nursing applicants will need to take an assessment of basic skills.

+- Students who possess a college degree at the associate in applied science level or higher - Students who successfully complete college-level courses in English and mathematics with grades of "C" or higher - 8.
+Students entering the Law Enforcement Officer Basic Recruit Training program who are a veteran as defined in Section 1.01 (14), F.S. or possess an associate degree or higher.